Skip to main content

 metal roof color chart

-Metal comes in a variety of colors.
+As you can see, metal comes in a wide variety of colors.
 You should be able to find the perfect shade color for your home.
 All painted metal will come with a manufacturer's paint warranty.
 These warranties are pre-determined by each of the manufacturers through research and studies.
-The expected lifespan above is based on the paint warranties and the type of metal used.

-These are realistic lifespans that we’ve seen over the past 30 years in the roofing industry.
+These are realistic lifespans we’ve seen achieved.

 Now that you have a better understanding of metal roof cost, the expected lifespans of different metals, and the maintenance required you're ready to speak with a local metal roofing contractor.
-Looking to learn more or get an exact price for a metal roof?
-If you live in the Florida, Georgia, or South Carolina area, and you'd like to speak with one of our metal roofing estimators.
-You can schedule your inspection below.

 Schedule an Inspection